jackey8616/jackey8616.github.io/source/_posts/AI/linear-regression-and-its-math.md

 $$

 With this slope as tool, it allows us to find out we should increase/decrease the value of $w$ in order to get minimum $J(w)$ .
-No matter the slope is positive or negative, it always means we need to fixes reversely the value of $w$ in order to get a slope closes zero as many as possible.
+No matter the slope is positive or negative, it always means we need to correct the value in the opposite direction the value of $w$ in order to get a slope closes zero as many as possible.

 In math, to find a slope of any point on a smooth curve, we use differentiation.
 $$